11 Best Beach Destinations in North America

 Maui is my second favorite island in Hawaii only due to the fact that you cannot find good surf on the island.
 However, its beauty makes up for the fact that there is no surf.

-The snorkeling is out of this world and it is very likely that you will see sea turtles when you are out in the water.
+However, the snorkeling is out of this world.
+It is very likely that you will see sea turtles when you are out in the water.

 Hawaii is home to some of the best sunsets I have seen and there is something about the vibe there where you are just able to forget everything and just relax.